openstreetmap/potlatch2/README.txt

-== Halcyon - ActionScript 3 renderer for Potlatch 2.0 ==
+== Halcyon and Potlatch 2.0 - ActionScript 3 renderer and editor ==

-Here's some embryonic unfinished stuff to play with.

-This is a live OSM renderer written in AS3 which will one day grow into a beautiful map editor.
+Potlatch 2.0 is the new version of the OpenStreetMap online editor.

+Halcyon is its rendering engine.
 It's rules-based (like, say, Mapnik) and does dotted lines, text on a path, casing, icons for POIs, all of that.

+Both are written in ActionScript 3.
+Potlatch 2.0 additionally uses the Flex framework.

 === What you'll need ===